WaCoDiS/data-access-api/README.md

  * If configuration should be fetched from Configuration Server a running instance of [WaCoDiS Config Server](https://github.com/WaCoDiS/config-server) must be available.
 ## User Guide
 ### Run Data Access
 Currently there are no pre-compiled binaries available for WaCoDiS Data Access.
 Data Access must be [built from source](#installation--building-information).
-Alternativley Docker can be used to run Data Access.
+Alternatively Docker can be used to (build and) run WaCoDiS Data Access.

 Data Access is a Spring Boot application.
 Execute the compiled jar (`java -jar  data-access-api.jar`) or run *org.openapitools.OpenAPI2SpringBoot.java* in IDE (Module: _WaCoDiS Data Access API_) to start the data access service.
 By default the service is available on port 8080.
 [Multiple ways to change the default port exist](https://www.baeldung.com/spring-boot-change-port).
 If the service started successfully (see [Preconditions](#preconditions)) the API description for WaCoDiS Data Access is available on _localhost:8080_ (provided default port was not changed).